lecritch/logistic_sea-chi-ds/README.md

 Then, use the astype method to convert the array to integers: True will become 1, and False will become 0

 While the accuracy of the model will fall by increasing the threshold, we are protecting against a certain type of error.
 What type of error are we reducing?
-Of the metrics that we have learned, what score will increase?
+Think back to Type 1 and Type 2 errors.
 Why might protecting against such errors be smart in a model that deals with a life-threatening medical condition?